Pamplin Media Group: History

+Robert B. Pamplin, Jr. purchased Community Newspapers, Inc. in August 2000.
+The sale included eleven newspapers in the Portland suburbs (Beaverton Valley Times, Forest Grove News-Times, Lake Oswego Review, Tigard Times, Tualatin Times, West Linn Tidings, Our Town, Sherwood Gazette and Southwest Community Connection).
+The total staff was about 130.
+The company also acquired the Sellwood Bee around that time in a separate sale.
+The papers were to be managed by Oregon Publications Corp., a subsidy of R.B.
+Pamplin Corp.
+The business' name was later changed to Pamplin Media Group.

+In November 2000, the company bought four titles from Lee Enterprises.
+The sale included The Gresham Outlook, the Sandy Post and two monthly publications: The East County News and Lifestyles Northwest.
+In February 2001, Pamplin founded the Portland Tribune, which would serve as the media group's flagship title.
+In February 2005, Pamplin purchased the monthly newspaper King City Regal Courier from the Hieb family.
+In September 2012, the company launched the Hillsboro Tribune.

-The Portland Tribune newspaper, founded by Pamplin in 2001, is the largest newspaper in the group.
-PMG also includes a group of newspapers formerly known as Community Newspapers, Incorporated, serving the Portland area.
-Most of them are published once a week.
-The company launched the Hillsboro Tribune in September 2012.
-As of 2009, it owned newspapers in Multnomah, Washington, Clackamas, and Columbia counties.
-On January 8, 2013, it bought five newspapers from Eagle Newspapers, Inc. in the Portland area (Canby Herald, Wilsonville Spokesman, Molalla Pioneer, The Newberg Graphic, and the Woodburn Independent), along with The Madras Pioneer in Central Oregon.
-In June 2013, it also purchased the Central Oregonian from Eagle.
+On January 8, 2013, Pamplin bought five newspapers from Eagle Newspapers, Inc. in the Portland area (Canby Herald, Wilsonville Spokesman, Molalla Pioneer, The Newberg Graphic, and the Woodburn Independent), along with The Madras Pioneer in Central Oregon.
+In June 2013, it also purchased the Central Oregonian from Eagle along with its printing facility in Prineville.

 In 2014, Pamplin partnered with the EO Media Group, which publishes the East Oregonian and several other weekly and monthly publications in Oregon, to form the Oregon Capital Bureau and publish the Oregon Capital Insider newsletter.
 The partnership came as the number of reporters assigned to state capital bureaus nationwide was on the decline.
+That same year Pamplin launched the Business Tribune, a business newspaper published as an insert section in the Portland Tribune.

-In 2018, the newly-launched Salem Reporter joined the bureau, and its publisher, Les Zaitz, was assigned to lead its three reporters.
+In 2018, the newly launched Salem Reporter joined the bureau, and its publisher, Les Zaitz, was assigned to lead its three reporters.
 The Salem Reporter left the cooperative in early 2020 and Zaitz left the operation.
 The Oregon Capital Bureau as of late winter 2020 includes just the EO Media Group and Pamplin.

-On July 19, 2022, digital editor Geoff Pursinger published a column announcing Pamplin would no longer host online comments on the articles published to its websites starting Aug.
-1.
+Also in 2018, Pamplin completed a $1 million expansion on its Gresham press plant.